Artin Approximation: Classical Artin Approximation

-For his PhD thesis, a few years after M. Artin result, A. P\l oski strengthened Theorem \ref{Ar68} by a careful analysis of the proof.
+For his PhD thesis, a few years after M. Artin result, A. P\l oski strengthened Theorem \ref{Ar68} by a careful analysis of the proof and a smart modification of it.
 His result yields an analytic parametrization of a piece of the set of solutions of $f=0$ such that the formal solution $\wdh{y}(x)$ is a formal point of this parametrization.

-\begin{theorem}[P\l oski Theorem] \cite{Pl}\cite{Pl15} ] Let $\k$ be a valued field of characteristic zero and let $f(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
-Let $\wdh{y}(x)$ be a formal power series solution such that $\wdh{y}(0)=0$, Then there exist a convergent power series solution $y(x,z)\in\k\{x,z\}^m$, where $z=(z_1,\cdots,z_s)$ are new variables,
+\begin{theorem}[P\l oski's Theorem] \cite{Pl,Pl15} Let $\k$ be a valued field of characteristic zero and let $f(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
+Let $\wdh{y}(x)$ be a formal power series solution with $\wdh{y}(0)=0$, Then there is a convergent power series solution $y(x,z)\in\k\{x,z\}^m$ with $y(0,0)=0$, where $z=(z_1,\ldots,z_s)$ are new variables,

 and a vector of formal power series $\wdh{z}(x)\in\k\llbracket x\rrbracket ^s$ with $\wdh{z}(0)=0$ such that

 \end{theorem}